-8. Consumers become more willing to share data in exchange for personalized experiences
+8. Consumers will be more willing to exchange data for personalized experiences

 A study by Accenture Pulse Check found that personalization is a priority with 83% of consumers, and these consumers are willing to share their data with trusted companies if it leads to personalized experiences.